Quinta Brunson

-At the 74th Primetime Emmy Awards, she became the first Black woman to be nominated three times in the comedy category, receiving nominations for: Outstanding Writing for a Comedy Series (which she won), Outstanding Comedy Series (as an executive producer), and Outstanding Lead Actress in a Comedy Series.
-Brunson was placed on the Time 100 Most Influential People of 2022 list.
+At the 74th Primetime Emmy Awards, she became the first Black woman to be nominated three times in the comedy category, receiving nominations for Outstanding Writing for a Comedy Series (which she won), Outstanding Comedy Series (as an executive producer), and Outstanding Lead Actress in a Comedy Series.
+At the 75th ceremony, she became the first Black woman to win Outstanding Lead Actress in a Comedy in over 40 years.
+Brunson was honored with a 2022 Peabody Award for her work on Abbott Elementary.
+She was also placed on the Time 100 Most Influential People of 2022 list.

 Brunson has acted in the series iZombie, Single Parents, and Miracle Workers; provided voice work for Lazor Wulf and Magical Girl Friendship Squad; and starred in the first season of the HBO sketch comedy series A Black Lady Sketch Show.

 Early life and education

 Brunson was born and raised in West Philadelphia.
-Her name means "fifth" in Spanish and signifies that she is youngest of five children.
-Her mother, Norma Jean Brunson, taught kindergarten.
-She was raised a Jehovah's Witness.
+She attended Harrity Elementary School in the Cobbs Creek neighborhood.
+Her name means "fifth" in Spanish and signifies that she is the youngest of five children.
+Her mother, Norma Jean, taught kindergarten and her father, Rick, managed parking lots.
+She was raised as one of Jehovah's Witnesses but left the religion when she was 21.

-She has described herself as "obsessed" with comedy from the time she attended the Charter High School for Architecture & Design, and nurtured her interest by taking an improv class.
+She has described herself as "obsessed" with comedy from the time she attended the Charter High School for Architecture & Design in Philadelphia, and nurtured her interest by taking an improv class.
 Brunson attended Temple University and took classes at Second City in Chicago her sophomore year.
-She dropped out of school shortly after to pursue a career in comedy.
+She dropped out of school shortly thereafter to move to Los Angeles and pursue a career in comedy.
+She received an honorary degree in Fine Arts from Temple University in 2024.

 Career

 2014–2017: Instagram and Buzzfeed

 Brunson originally garnered fans online by posting comedic videos to her Instagram in 2014.
 In particular, her Girl Who Has Never Been on a Nice Date series went viral and grew her digital fan base.
 She then worked as a video producer for BuzzFeed Video after first freelancing for the company.
 Her videos primarily focused on problems experienced by twenty-somethings.

-In 2016, Brunson sold two web series as a development partner with BuzzFeed Motion Pictures: one scripted comedy called Broke for Youtube Red, which she wrote, produced, and starred in; the second, Up for Adoption, was produced by Verizon's go90 video platform, which she also starred in.
+In 2016, Brunson sold two web series as a development partner with BuzzFeed Motion Pictures: one scripted comedy called Broke for YouTube Red, which she wrote, produced, and starred in; the second, Up for Adoption, was produced by Verizon's go90 video platform, which she also starred in.
 Brunson's performance in Broke was nominated for Best Acting in a Comedy at the Streamy Awards in 2017.